ronikianji/WATcycle/README.md

 Your feedback and involvement are highly appreciated, and we thank all those who have contributed or plan to contribute in the future.

 ## License
-This project is licensed under the MIT License.
-You can use, modify, and distribute it as long as you include the original license in your copies.
+This project is licensed under the **GNU General Public License v3.0**.
 Use this DOI for citation: [DOI: [DOI here]]